 8. Credit and Recognition of Prior Learning

 a.
-S P Jain accepts and considers applications for credit or recognition of prior learning (RPL) for diploma and undergraduate courses as detailed in the School's Credit Transfer and Articulation Policy.
+S P Jain accepts and considers applications for credit or recognition of prior learning (RPL) for postgraduate courses in accordance with the School's Credit Transfer and Articulation Policy.

 9. Alternative Entry Schemes